syanix/SupplyChainSystem/context-prisma.md

 This ensures that the frontend application can communicate with the correct backend API based on the deployment environment.

-For Vercel deployment, we're using a Git-based approach:
+For Vercel deployment, we're using a Git-based approach with a focus on the web app:

 1. The workflow checks out the code directly from the repository
 2. It verifies the monorepo structure (checks for `apps/web` directory and key files)
+3. It prepares the web app for standalone deployment by copying workspace dependencies
-3. It removes the Husky prepare script to prevent git-related errors during deployment
+4. It removes the Husky prepare script to prevent git-related errors during deployment
+5. It changes to the web app directory before deployment
-4. It sets appropriate project names for each environment:
+6. It sets appropriate project names for each environment:
    - Production: `supply-chain-system`
    - Staging: `staging-supply-chain-system`
-5. Vercel handles the entire build and deployment process
+7. Vercel handles the web app build and deployment process

 We've added monorepo-specific configuration to handle the Next.js app in the `apps/web` directory:

-1. **Root next.config.js**: A simple configuration file that helps Vercel identify the project structure
-2. **vercel.json**: Configuration file with:
+1. **Root vercel.json**: Configuration file with:

-   - Custom build command that installs all dependencies at the root level
+   - Custom build command that focuses only on the web app
+   - Custom install command that focuses only on the web app
+   - Ignore command to only trigger builds when the web app changes
-   - Custom output directory pointing to `apps/web/.next`
+   - Custom output directory pointing to the web app's `.next` directory
    - Rewrites to properly handle the monorepo structure

+2. **Web app vercel.json**: A specific configuration file in the web app directory that:
-   - Framework specification (Next.js)
+   - Specifies the framework (Next.js)
+   - Provides build and install commands specific to the web app
+   - Sets the output directory to `.next`

-This approach simplifies the deployment process by leveraging Vercel's built-in Git integration and build system.
+This approach simplifies the deployment process by leveraging Vercel's built-in Git integration and build system, while ensuring that only the web app is built and deployed.
 The workflow sets the appropriate environment variables and project names based on the deployment target, ensuring that the frontend application can communicate with the correct backend API and deploy to the correct Vercel project.

-The workflow includes checks to ensure that:
+The workflow includes steps to ensure that:

 - The monorepo structure is correct
+- The web app has access to all required workspace dependencies
 - The deployment is verified via health checks

-By letting Vercel handle the entire build process, we ensure that:
+By focusing only on the web app during deployment, we ensure that:

-- All workspace dependencies are properly resolved
+- Vercel doesn't attempt to build the API or other parts of the monorepo
+- The web app has access to all required dependencies
 - The application is built consistently according to Vercel's best practices
-- The monorepo structure is properly handled